rajgupta5/AI-knowledge/README.md

 - Labeling text datasets is different from labeling images, and that is different from labeling video or audio
 - platforms such as Labelbox, Snorkel.ai, and Scale AI drive innovation into the space
 - Snorkel Flow is a Platform to Unlock the Training Data Bottleneck in Machine Learning (https://www.snorkel.ai/)
+- Labelbox is a Data Labeling Platform for your Machine Learning Models

 7. Machine Teaching